splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 Make sure the output of get pods matches the output as shown above ... and that all 8 services are shown as **RUNNING**.

-The application will take a few minutes to start up and synchronize all the services, so let's get the actual application downloaded in the mean-time.
+The application will take a few minutes to start up , create the database and synchronize all the services, so let's get the actual source code for the application downloaded in the mean-time.

 ## 2. Downloading the Spring Microservices PetClinic Application

  For this exercise, we will use the Spring microservices PetClinic application.
-This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a proper microservices version.
+This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version witch actual microservices.

 First, clone the PetClinic GitHub repository, as we will need this later in the workshop to compile, build, package and containerize the application: